Frequently Asked Questions about your tickets to the Uffizi Gallery

 Yes, admission to the monument is included in all our tours.

-What should I do if I have a booking with a GUIDED TOUR?
+What should I do if I have booked a GUIDED TOUR?

-When you purchase your tickets, we will indicate the meeting point for the visit.
-It is advisable to arrive 15 minutes early so you can enjoy the experience without rush or setbacks.
+When you purchase your tickets, we will indicate the meeting point for the tour.
+It is recommended to arrive 15 minutes early to enjoy the experience without rush or unexpected issues.

-What should I do if I purchased my tickets with an AUDIO GUIDE?
+What should I do if I booked my tickets with an AUDIO GUIDE?

-When you purchase your Uffizi Gallery tickets, you will receive two emails.
-The first is the purchase confirmation; the second contains a link and instructions to access your private customer area, where you will find your tickets to download as well as the audio guide.
+When you purchase your tickets to the Uffizi Gallery, you will receive two emails.
+The first is your purchase confirmation, and the second contains a link and instructions to access your private customer area, where you will find your downloadable tickets and the audioguide.

 What documentation do I need to access the monument?

-Tickets for the Galleria degli Uffizi are nominative; you must bring your original physical ID (national ID or equivalent) or passport.
-Remember that it is mandatory for entry; photocopies, phone photos, or digital copies are not permitted.
+Tickets to the Galleria degli Uffizi are nominative.
+You must bring your original physical identity document (ID or equivalent) or passport.
+Please note that it is mandatory for entry.
+Photocopies, photos on your mobile phone, or digital copies are not permitted.

 Can I bring my tickets in digital format?

-Yes, provided it is the original digital format with the barcode visible so it can be read at the entrance.
-We recommend increasing your screen brightness.
+Yes, as long as it is the original digital format with the visible barcode so that it can be properly scanned at entry.
+It is recommended to increase your screen brightness.

 Do children need tickets for the Uffizi Gallery?